SheetalWange/TestProject/README.md

 #Instructions to run project
 Run the TestRunner to execute fronend and backend test cases.

+Please note:
-Please note : the frontend test1 (@FETest1) will fail in assertions because the view all page displays 200 records but expectations was it to display 100 records.
+1. The frontend test1 (@FETest1) will fail in assertions because the view all page displays 200 records but expectations was it to display 100 records.
+2. Before executing backend step definition, add APIKey.